Auschwitz concentration camp: Use of corpses

 Sonderkommando wearing gas masks dragged the bodies from the chamber.
 They removed glasses and artificial limbs and shaved off the women's hair; women's hair was removed before they entered the gas chamber at Bełżec, Sobibór, and Treblinka, but at Auschwitz it was done after death.
 By 6 February 1943, the Reich Economic Ministry had received 3,000 kg of women's hair from Auschwitz and Majdanek.
 The hair was first cleaned in a solution of sal ammoniac, dried on the brick floor of the crematoria, combed, and placed in paper bags.
 The hair was shipped to various companies, including one manufacturing plant in Bremen-Bluementhal, where workers found tiny coins with Greek letters on some of the braids, possibly from some of the 50,000 Greek Jews deported to Auschwitz in 1943.
 When they liberated the camp in January 1945, the Red Army found 7,000 kg of human hair in bags ready to ship.

 Just before cremation, jewelry was removed, along with dental work and teeth containing precious metals.
 Gold was removed from the teeth of dead prisoners from 23 September 1940 onwards by order of Heinrich Himmler.
 The work was carried out by members of the Sonderkommando who were dentists; anyone overlooking dental work might themselves be cremated alive.
 The gold was sent to the SS Health Service and used by dentists to treat the SS and their families; 50 kg had been collected by 8 October 1942.
-By early 1944, 10–12 kg of gold were being extracted monthly from victims' teeth.
+By early 1944, 10–12 kg of gold was being extracted monthly from victims' teeth.

 The corpses were burned in the nearby incinerators, and the ashes were buried, thrown in the Vistula river, or used as fertilizer.
 Any bits of bone that had not burned properly were ground down in wooden mortars.